cjhuitt/blackjack-legacy-challenge/README.md

   game state (deck contents and order, dealer cards, etc) and is unaffected by the presence and actions of other players.
 - Allow player to split
-- Support for up to 8 decks (specific value configurable per table)
+- Support for up to 8 decks (configurable per server)
 - Allow player to buy insurance
 - Allow player to surrender (configurable per server)
 - Place each player at a "table" with up to 4 other players.
 Players at the same table have a shared game state (deck contents and order, dealer cards, etc) and can see each other's progress.
-- Dealer hits on soft 17 (configurable per table)
+- Dealer hits on soft 17 (configurable per server)

 You are also told to fix any bugs if they represent a substantial risk to your employer's profits.
 Anything that enables cheating or irritates the gaming